parhamfartoot/BattleShip-Game/README.md

 How to Run the Game
 ---
+From the IDE:
 1. Clone or Download the game from our git repository.
 2. Import the files into your integrated workspace environment.
 3. Navigate to the Battleship.java class, located at `src -> Battleship -> Battleship.java`.
 4. Run as Java Application using `Alt+Shift+X`.

+From Luncher:
+1. Clone or Download the game from our git repository.
+3. Navigate to the Luncher.jar , located at `GameLuncher -> Luncher.jar`.
+4. Run as Java Application.

 ---